 One new rule was added to the sailing instructions.
 Social distancing, boats were not to approach within 6 feet of each other!

 I started on time, crossing the line within a few seconds of the allotted time.
 I crossed under mainsail alone, then unfurled the spinnaker.
 That didn’t go well.
 It rolled out about 2/3 of the way, then refused to go further.
-I spent 20 minutes messing with while boat after boat passed me and the autopilot steered.
+I spent 20 minutes messing with it while boat after boat passed me and the autopilot steered.
 Finally I stuffed the whole mess down the forward hatch and set the genoa.
-As a result the downwind leg was slow and there were many boats ahead by the time I round Popham.
+As a result the downwind leg was slow and there were many boats ahead by the time I rounded Popham.
 I was greeted with sunshine and a decent breeze.
 Tangleberry goes upwind very well.
 I took one long tack away from shore on port, the flipped over to starboard, and held that tack all the way to the finish.

 On the windward leg I passed a lot of boats, hitting steeds up to 7.6 knots.
 A few got by me near the finish as the wind dropped.
 Tangleberry goes best in 10 knots or more.